 Firearms manufacturers have introduced new technology intended to make guns harder for children to operate.
 While these features have the potential to save lives, they are not foolproof.
 Regardless of whether a gun has this technology, firearms still should be properly locked away to prevent children from finding them.

 Teens and Guns

-- Every day, 78 teens and young adults are injured or killed by guns in the United States.
+- Every day, 78 children, teens and young adults are injured or killed by guns in the United States.

 Gun Safety Guidelines for Teens